josefernandoferreiragomes/LoanManagement/ClientSideValidation.md

 </picture>

-## If ClientValidation Disabled on Web.config, or any missconfiguration, it will stop at breakpoint on CustomerController.
+## If ClientValidation is disabled on Web.config, or any missconfiguration, it will stop at the breakpoint on CustomerController

-### And it will be the server-side code to enforce the validations instead of the client-side code

 ### CustomerController.cs

 <picture>
 	<img alt="CustomerControllerDebug" src=".\CustomerControllerDebug.png">
 </picture>

+And it will be the server-side code to enforce the validations instead of the client-side code